On the Tambara Affine Line: Prime Ideals of Tambara Functors

 \begin{notation} When $G = C_p$ (a cyclic group of prime order), we write simply $\res$, $\tr$, $\nm$, $\conj_g$ for $\res_e^{C_p}, \tr_e^{C_p}, \nm_e^{C_p}, \conj_{e,g}$.
 In this case, the full data of a $C_p$-Tambara functor $T$ is described by the commutative rings $T(C_p/e)$ and $T(C_p/C_p)$ together with the four functions $\res,\ \tr,\ \nm$, and $\conj_\gamma$, where $\gamma$ is a chosen generator of $C_p$.
 We can write all of this in a \emph{Lewis diagram}:

 Note that we use the convention that $\tr$ goes on the left and $\nm$ goes on the right.
-The self-map $\conj_\gamma$ describes the Weyl group action of $C_p$ on $T(C_p/e)$; when this action is trivial, we simply write the word ``trivial.'' \end{notation}
+The self-map $\conj_\gamma$ describes the Weyl group action of $C_p$ on $T(C_p/e)$; when this action is trivial, we simply write the word ``trivial.'' \end{notation} We end this subsection with some examples of Tambara functors.

 \begin{example} Let $R$ be a commutative ring with $G$-action.
-We write $\FP(R)$ for the \emph{fixed-point Tambara functor} $\FP(R)(G/H) := R^H$ with restrictions given by the inclusions and conjugation given by the $G$-action.
+We write $\FP(R)$ for the \emph{fixed-point Tambara functor} $\FP(R)(G/H) \coloneqq R^H$ with restrictions given by the inclusions and conjugation given by the $G$-action.
 The transfers and norms are given by